unh-comp-master-project/unh-comp-master-project.github.io/weekly-schedule.md

 ### Week 5
 Feb 21 - Feb 25
-* Meet/communicate with faculty advisor
+* Meet/communicate with project/thesis advisor
 * Do and document project work

 Go to the top of [Timeline](#timeline)

 ### Week 6
 Feb 28 - Mar 4
-* Meet/communicate with faculty advisor
+* Meet/communicate with project/thesis advisor
 * Do and document projet work

 Go to the top of [Timeline](#timeline)

 ### Week 7
 Mar 7 - Mar 11
-* Meet/communicate with faculty advisor
+* Meet/communicate with project/thesis advisor
 * Do and document project work

 Go to the top of [Timeline](#timeline)

 ### Week 8
 Mar 21 - Mar 25
-* Meet/communicate with faculty advisor
+* Meet/communicate with project/thesis advisor
 * Do and document project work

 #### Class Meeting 3